Let’s face it: SEO is overwhelming, especially when you have thousands of pages on your site.

 Like normal SEO campaigns, it all starts with a look at the backend (no, not in that way).
 We’re talking backend optimization of things like site structure, indexability, processing speed, and mobile functionality.

 All of these things come together as pointers for Google’s ranking system.

 By carrying out sitewide SEO auditing, you can quickly map out what pages desperately need to be optimized and which ones can be shunted down the list.
-This will form the base of your enterprise SEO strategy and will drive all your movements from now on.
+This will form the base of your SaaS enterprise SEO strategy and will drive all your movements from now on.

 While the site-wide audit will show you the ways you can move forward with optimization, reviewing your organic keywords will let you know which ones are bringing in who and from where.

 You can use Google Search Console Data for this part, looking for results like:

 Having thousands of web pages often means that you’re spreading yourself too thin; you might have hundreds of pages that are sparse on the content front, while others are overflowing with useful tidbits.

 During this stage, you want to pick out the pages that have the potential to perform well but are currently not trying their hardest (a.k.a.
 They simply don’t have enough content on them).